zacanger/canary.sh/README.md

 **WIP this is not safe to use yet**

-Pure shell vanilla Kubernetes Canary rollouts
+Pure Bash vanilla Kubernetes Canary rollouts

 Forked from
 <https://github.com/codefresh-io/k8s-canary-deployment> (MIT licensed).